 This success, product availability and abundant support makes the Raspberry Pi an excellent hardware platform for piCorePlayer.

-For currently available Raspberry Pi products—see Raspberry Pi - Products
+For the current availability of Raspberry Pi products—see Raspberry Pi - Products

 piCorePlayer will “normally” work on all Raspberry Pi’s.

-Raspberry Pi Zeros are the cheapest by far, but they are usually in short supply and can be very difficult to purchase in some markets.
+Raspberry Pi Zeros are the cheapest by far, but they are often in short supply and can be very difficult to purchase in some markets.
 They usually have a purchase quantity restriction of one per order.

 The faster the CPU:

 - the quicker the pCP web GUI displays.